tracycaldwell/thinkcspy/_sources/Selection/Exercises.rst

             # your code here

         # Below is a set of tests so you can check if your code is correct.
-        # Do not copy this part into Vocareum.
         from test import testEqual

         testEqual(is_leap(1944), True)